getspooky/AdvancedBlog-CMS/readme.md

 1  - Clone the repo and cd into it <br>
 2  - composer install <br>
-3  - Rename or copy .env.example file to .env
+3  - Rename or copy .env.example file to .env <br>
-4  - php artisan key:generate
+4  - php artisan key:generate <br>
-5  - Set your database credentials in your .env file
+5  - Set your database credentials in your .env file <br>
 7  - Set your Stripe credentials in your .env file.
-Specifically STRIPE_KEY and STRIPE_SECRET 8  - Set your Facebook  credentials in your .env file.
-Specifically FACEBOOK_CLIENT_ID and FACEBOOK_CLIENT_SECRET 9  - npm install
+Specifically STRIPE_KEY and STRIPE_SECRET <br>
+8  - Set your Facebook  credentials in your .env file.
+Specifically FACEBOOK_CLIENT_ID and FACEBOOK_CLIENT_SECRET <br>
+9  - npm install <br>
-10 - npm run dev
+10 - npm run dev <br>
-11 - php artisan migrate:fresh --seed
+11 - php artisan migrate:fresh --seed <br>
-12 - php artisan serve
+12 - php artisan serve <br>
-13 - Visit localhost:8000 in your browser
+13 - Visit localhost:8000 in your browser <br>

 ## Contributing